In Vulnerability Assessment, Accuracy Is Vital

 - A version update loaded, but the server never rebooted to complete installation

-- The vulnerable service, feature or function is turned off
+- The vulnerable service, feature or function can be turned off

 - A workaround was established to avoid the vulnerability